Programme symposium regenerative archives

 Tickets18:15 Closing performance and DJ set

-We end the day with a DJ set by Attiyah Kahn, DJ, archivist, and founder of the music collective Future Nostalgia.
+We end the day with a DJ set by Atiyyah Kahn, DJ, archivist, and founder of the music collective Future Nostalgia.